UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_16/Lab_16.md

 ## Introduction

-Android Splash Screen is the first screen visible to the user when the application’s launched.
+Android Splash Screen is the first screen visible to the user when the application is launched.
 Splash screen is one of the most vital screens in the application since it’s the user’s first experience with the application.
 Splash screens are used to display some animations (typically of the application logo) and illustrations while some data for the next screens are fetched.

 Typically, the Activity that has the following intent filter set in the `AndroidManifest.xml` file is the Splash Activity.